playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 ![A comparison of how text spacing is applied on iOS and Android](./images/iOS_vs_Android.gif)

-The solution is to apply them in your **styles.xml **so that, when themed, the TextView is given the right text size, height, font and baseline properties.
+The solution is to apply them in your `styles.xml` so that, when themed, the TextView is given the right text size, height, font, and baseline properties.

 **It is important to note that these values should not be overridden within layouts.**